amoore2600/rfdumper/README.md

 * Put the SD card in Retro Freak
 * Power on the Retro Freak
 * Follow the on screen prompts to save the cart to the SD card
+* After getting the message prompt that the cart has been dumped to the sd card wait 10 to 15 seconds before hitting the close button.
 * Remove the SD card from the Retro Freak and transfer the SD card to a computer
 * Decrypted dumps will be found in /retrofd/log on the SD card